MetService Barbeque Index

 To give you a rough idea:

-If you get an ‘Awesome’, then your town has a Fine or Part cloudy icon, wind of less than 20km/h and temperatures greater than 20C.
+If you get a ‘Get sizzling’, then it is forecast to be Fine or Part cloudy, with relatively light winds of about or less than 15km/h and temperatures greater than 20C.

-If you get an ‘Choice’, your town has a combination of Fine or Part cloudy icon, wind of less than 30km/h and a temperature greater than 15C.
+If you get a ‘Fire it up’, then the forecast is for Fine or Part cloudy, wind of less than 20km/h and/or a temperature greater than 15C.

-If you get a ‘Hmmmm’, your probably have a combination of Cloudy or Few showers icon, with wind 30-39km/h, and temperature less than or equal to 15C.
+If you get a 'Fair', the forecast will probably have Cloud in the forecast or a Chance of a Shower or two, with fresh winds and a chance of some stronger gusts, and/or temperature less than or equal to 15C.

-If you get a ‘Yeah, nah’, it is because your town has one or a combination of a Wet icon, wind of greater than 40km/h and a temperature less than 15C.
+If you get a ‘Not ideal', it is because the forecast is Wet, wind of greater than 40km/h and/or a temperature less than 15C.